CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Resolution

-The submission cannot progress past the Init-Consultation or Full-Consultation phases until sufficient consensus has been reached, or if the CWE Team decides to move the submission to the next phase.
+The submission cannot progress past the Init-Consultation or Det-Consultation phases until sufficient consensus has been reached, or if the CWE Team decides to move the submission to the next phase.

 <a name="SUB.NEWTECH"></a>
 ## SUB.NEWTECH - New/Emerging Technology
-**Block Phase** - Init-Consultation, Full-Consultation
+**Block Phase** - Init-Consultation, Det-Consultation

 ### Description